bnowackbiz/calli-rdfa/README.md

 Changes compared to Green Turtle's parser
 -----------------------------------------

-* the parser is started manually
+* The parser is started manually.
-* in-memory indexes and the RDFa API were dropped, the parser works with an event-based addTriple-callback
+* In-memory indexes and the RDFa API were dropped, the parser works with an event-based addTriple-callback .
-* replaces node.baseURI with IE-compatible getNodeBase() method
+* Replaces node.baseURI with IE-compatible getNodeBase() method, so might work with IE9.

 Known Issues / Todos